pragipmr/server/Instructions/Labs/LAB_AK_07_Managing_Azure_VMs_running_Windows_Server_2019.md

 1. Select the **Upload/Download files** icon on the top menu ribbon and, in the drop-down menu, select **Upload**.
 This will display the **Open** dialog box.

-    > **Note**: The icon displays a piece of paper with an up and down arrow in its lower right corner.

 1. In the **Open** dialog box, navigate to **C:\\Labfiles\\Mod07\\Scripts**, and then upload the following three files:

    - **Mod07Network.ps1**